 You may be shopping for cheap cable TV because you're streaming some of your content, or maybe you're just watching less TV in general.
-Regardless of the reason, competition between cable services and top live streaming options like Sling TV and Dish Network's Flex Pack are making it easier for you to strike a bargain with your cable provider.
+Regardless of the reason, competition between cable services and top live online streaming options like Sling TV and satellite TV provider Dish Network are making it easier for you to strike a bargain with your cable provider.

 After all, internet TV providers can be and often are far more affordable compared to cable or satellite TV providers.
 For instance, the internet TV service Sling TV is only $20, to begin with, though you can add packages for just a little more.
 PlayStation Vue, another live TV streaming service, features networks that are a la carte - by a la carte, I mean you can purchase one network without paying for an entire bundle.

 PlayStation Vue, which doesn't even need to be accessed from your video game console also sports on-demand video and DVR services without the need for a set-top box.
 Of course, cable or satellite dish services like Dish Network feature on-demand video programming, but it's normally at a more expensive price tag, making live TV streaming options more enticing, giving you a reason to drop cable.

 The only caveat with live TV streaming services?
 The fact that certain major networks can be dropped at any time.
 For instance, one live streaming service might altogether stop selling HBO as a package, meaning no more TV shows like Game of Thrones.
 And come on, who wants to miss the latest episode of Game of Thrones?